StateSpaceModels/ssm/README.md

 ### Process Model

-Process model can be expressed as an ODE, an SDE or a compartmental model.
+Process model can be expressed as an ODE, an SDE or a Poisson system (potentialy with stochastic rates).
 Let's take the example of a compartmental model for population dynamics. the ```model``` object contains the following properties:

 the populations (required only for population dynamics)